Dev Server

 Hot reload

-When you save a route file, a tool, or a state file, the dev server:
+When you save a file under src/app/, the dev server:

 1. 1